 The file is not intended for manual editing.

 Attaching to a Clavister Logger

-Start FineTune.

-Select Tools from the menu bar, and then Options...

-This will bring a up a dialog window used for attaching to managing any number of Clavister Loggers.
+Start FineTune and select Tools from the menu bar, then Options...
+This will bring a up a dialog window used for attaching to any number of Clavister Loggers.
 Initially, the list will be empty.